Doesn't prosecuting someone in federal court for an offense they were acquitted of in state court violate double jeopardy?

 The Supreme Court in Heath v.
 Alabama (1985) once again upheld the dual sovereignty doctrine, explicitly rejecting the "suggestion that the dual sovereignty doctrine be overruled and replaced with a balancing of interests approach".
 It further applied the dual sovereignty doctrine to "successive prosecutions by two States for the same conduct".

-Its ill-advised decision in Gamble v.
+Its recent ill-advised decision in Gamble v.
 United States (2019) means that this principle will continue in practice for the forseeable future.